 - Applicant provides false documentation of prescribed documents

 - Applicant does not satisfy the Board that that person is of good character

 - Applicant does not provide such information as the Board may require; and

 - Applicant does not pay the prescribed fee.

-- If the NSCMLT Registrar is not satisfied with the evidence provided by an applicant, the Registrar may request further information from the applicant or refer the matter to a Credentials Committee (the committee).
+- If the NSCMLT Registrar is not satisfied with the evidence provided by an applicant, the Registrar may request further information from the applicant, refer the matter to a Credentials Committee (the committee) or reject the application.

-- adjourn further consideration of the application, pending completion by the applicant of such training, upgrading, clinical examinations or other examinations as the Board may designate; or
+- adjourn further consideration of the application, pending completion by the applicant of such training, upgrading, clinical examinations, receipt of further documentation requested or as the Board may designate

 - direct the Registrar to refuse the application where the Board is not satisfied that the applicant meets the criteria

 - .
-If the applicant is refused, the Registrar shall give written notice to the applicant on the decision, and advise the applicant of the right to appeal.
+If the applicant is refused, the Registrar shall give written notice to the applicant on the decision and reason

 Medical Laboratory Technology Act and Regulations S.N.S., 2000, c.8